How to Stay Healthy While Traveling the World

 As much as I LOVE traveling, it can take a toll on your body.
-Jet lag, exposure to sick people (i.e. bacteria circulating through the plane’s A/C), environmental toxins, even breaking out of your normal routine – all can mess with your health and ruin your precious vacation.
-Unfortunately, I have been sick while abroad more times that I would like, from recurring flu-like symptoms when I was studying in South Africa to stomach viruses in Thailand, and a few things in between.
-Fortunately, from being sick so many times, I’ve learned essential strategies to help you stay healthy during your travels (things that I’ve gotten better at over the years).
-I’ll go over these strategies in a 3-part series in the upcoming weeks.
+Jet lag, exposure to sick people (i.e., bacteria circulating through the plane’s A/C), environmental toxins, and even breaking out of your routine can mess with your health and ruin your precious vacation.
+Unfortunately, I have been sick more times than I would like while abroad, from recurring flu-like symptoms when studying in South Africa to stomach viruses in Thailand and a few other things.
+Fortunately, from being sick many times, I’ve learned essential strategies to help you stay healthy during your travels (things that I’ve improved at over the years).
+I’ll review these strategies in a 3-part series in the upcoming weeks.

 Before you book your ticket: